 In 2014, a public interest litigation was filed in the Jabalpur High Court on the likelihood of submergence of villages and noncompliance of compensation and rehabilitation rules.
 This was dismissed by the court on the ground that the project had received the approval of all the concerned authorities, including the environment ministry. (see the PIL attached)

 According to a media report, 10 villages (four in Hoshangabad, four in Harda and two in Betul districts) are at the risk of submersion by the construction of these dams.
 Although surveys for acquiring land have begun, nothing has been communicated to the residents about relief and rehabilitation (R&R).

-The environmental clearance report for the project mentions that the R&R plan will be implemented as per the provisions of the Land Acquisition Act, 2013.
+The Environment Impact Assessment report for the environmental clearance for the project mentions that the R&R plan will be implemented as per the provisions of the Land Acquisition Act, 2013.
 The report states that this plan has been submitted to the Ministry of Tribal Affairs and that it is under scrutiny.

 Government Bodies Involved in the Conflict:

 Ministry of Environment, Forests and Climate Change, Ministry of Water Resources, Central Water Commission, Ministry of Tribal Affairs

 Land Acquisition Laws, Forest and Scheduled Area Governance Laws